-- Outdoor Formal Recreation includes sports pitches, outdoor activity centres, equestrian related activities, motor sports, La Vallette bathing pools, outdoor bowls, rifle ranges, play areas.
-This category includes outdoor facilities provided at: Beau Sejour and Delancey Park; - Informal Leisure and Recreation includes civic spaces and informal event spaces, nature walks, woodlands, paths, parks and formal gardens, allotments, development ancillary to beaches and the coast. - 8.1.3 This list is not exhaustive and any proposal that is not included will be considered on its merits taking into account the functionality of the proposed development and the impact it may have on the locality. - 8.1.4 The Island's leisure and recreation facilities are wide ranging.
+8.1.3.
+This list is not exhaustive and any proposal that is not included will be considered on its merits taking into account the functionality of the proposed development and the impact it may have on the locality.

+8.1.4.
+The Island's leisure and recreation facilities are wide ranging.
 The Strategic Land Use Plan highlights the importance of leisure and recreation facilities to the quality of life of Islanders.
 Such facilities support sustainable communities and provide economic, cultural, educational and health benefits.
 The Island Development Plan therefore seeks to protect these facilities and allows for new facilities in appropriate locations and enhancement of existing facilities where necessary to meet changing needs and expectations of the Island community and visitors.
-The dual use of premises to provide leisure and recreation facilities is encouraged. - 8.1.5 It is an objective of the Strategic Land Use Plan to provide a wide range of leisure opportunities and it requires the Island Development Plan to support projects that allow the Main Centres, including the harbours, to be maintained and developed positively as attractive places to spend leisure time.
+The dual use of premises to provide leisure and recreation facilities is encouraged.

+8.1.5.
+It is an objective of the Strategic Land Use Plan to provide a wide range of leisure opportunities and it requires the Island Development Plan to support projects that allow the Main Centres, including the harbours, to be maintained and developed positively as attractive places to spend leisure time.
 The Island Development Plan policies aim to concentrate leisure and recreation facilities in the Main Centres so that they can contribute to a vibrant mix of uses and support the viability of the day and night time economies of the Centres.
-The Environment Department will therefore support proposals to develop new leisure and recreation uses in the Main Centres or to enhance existing facilities. - 8.1.6 There will be new opportunities to provide leisure uses in the Harbour Action Areas and Regeneration Areas (see Policy MC10: Harbour Action Areas and Policy MC11: Regeneration Areas) as part of mixed use developments that build on the existing strengths of those areas as destinations to spend leisure time in the Main Centres. - 8.1.7 In the Main Centre Outer Areas the Island Development Plan supports the extension, alteration and redevelopment of existing facilities where this accords with all other relevant policies of the Island Development Plan but limits the potential for new formal leisure and new indoor formal recreation uses that would be more appropriately located in Main Centres as highly accessible locations where such developments would contribute to vitality.
+Support will therefore be given to proposals to develop new leisure and recreation uses in the Main Centres or to enhance existing facilities.

+8.1.6.
+There will be new opportunities to provide leisure uses in the Harbour Action Areas and Regeneration Areas (see Policy MC10: Harbour Action Areas and Policy MC11: Regeneration Areas) as part of mixed use developments that build on the existing strengths of those areas as destinations to spend leisure time in the Main Centres.

+8.1.7.
+In the Main Centre Outer Areas the Island Development Plan supports the extension, alteration and redevelopment of existing facilities where this accords with all other relevant policies of the Island Development Plan but limits the potential for new formal leisure and new indoor formal recreation uses that would be more appropriately located in Main Centres as highly accessible locations where such developments would contribute to vitality.
 The policy will ensure that all potential opportunities for locating new formal leisure and indoor formal recreation development within the Main Centres have been considered prior to considering the location of these uses within the Main Centre Outer Areas.

-A change of use away from leisure or recreation use is possible where it can be demonstrated to the satisfaction of the Environment Department that adequate replacement provision is made or that there is no longer a need for the facility and that there would be no unacceptable impacts on the vitality of the Main Centre.
-Guidance on how to demonstrate re-provision of a facility and how to demonstrate that a facility is no longer required will be provided by the Environment Department.
+8.1.8.
+A change of use away from leisure or recreation use is possible where it can be demonstrated that adequate replacement provision is made or that there is no longer a need for the facility and that there would be no unacceptable impacts on the vitality of the Main Centre.
+Guidance on how to demonstrate re-provision of a facility and how to demonstrate that a facility is no longer required will be provided by the Authority.